maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- add displaying DSC to portal sales
+- add displaying C to sales
+- discounts can use DS if they want - add a note about that
+- add conditions to DscConsumer
+- add explicit discount or condition from user
+- delete DSC where componentId is no longer in model, otherwise we'd have orphans hanging around
+- add dsc to sales UI
 - add optional select partner details in contracts.js tile, for when displaying contract in search
 - show bills on contract UI
 - check async tracing now works - it does, but cases SQL isnt traced.
 BUT it is when creating a task. maybe it's related to flush time?
 UGLY